-Horse’s need stretching out just as often as their human does.
+A Horse stretching needs to be done just as often as their human does.
 Post-ride or during a cool down is the perfect time to incorporate some stretching technique’s as the horse’s muscles and tendons will already be warm and less likely to stress anything too far.

-There are many benefits to stretching your horse:
+There are many benefits to a horse stretching:

 Safety first!
 We would recommend wearing a hat when performing these stretches.

 Please also contact your vet before completing any stretches if your horse has any ligament scar tissue or torn muscles as sometimes stretching can worsen any previous injuries.

 Before beginning your horse stretching excercises, ensure your horse is stood in an area with good, level footing and ask him to stand squarely.

 This stretch will help the shoulder, elbow and carpal.
 Please be aware that this stretch is not recommended for horses that have had lower limb ligament injuries.

 This stretch is good for stretching the neck and if your horse shows weakness in their turns.

 This stretch will help to stretch the top of the neck from the poll to the withers.

 This stretch will help soften your horses’ shoulder and elbow.
 This is also a great stretch to do to unfold skin that may have been pinched under the girth.